Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is included in the name, you can use a heat pump for cooling.
-It works by moving heat instead of generating it (unlike furnaces) which is why it is used as a dual function appliance.
-It’s true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of their efficiency.
-Just compare these two top of the line cooling systems from Lennox.
+Although heat is included in the name, you can use a heat pump for air conditioning.
+It works by transferring heat instead of making it (unlike furnaces) which is why it can be used as a heating and cooling unit.
+It’s true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
+Just examine these two top of the line units from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the bigger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is specially for heat pumps.
-It tells you how efficient the equipment is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the model you choose.
-The greatest difference between the two is that heat pumps can also warm up your home while an AC can’t.
+SEER is an efficiency scale for air conditioning systems, and the bigger the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not crazy though, and the efficiency differs depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is unique to heat pumps.
+It tells you how efficient the system is at heating.
+You can tell from these examples when comparing efficiency ratings, air conditioners are mostly equal, if not even better depending on the AC you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC can’t.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC pro who has experience in your region before getting your heart set on a heat pump.
-If the equipment just isn’t right for your area, you could have unnecessarily high electric bills.
-Once the temperature drops too low, it’s near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you might unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.
+Heat pumps are more effective in hotter climates with milder winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+We recommend a consultation with a ACE certified HVAC technician who has experience in your region before getting your heart set on a heat pump.
+If the equipment just isn’t right for your home, you could have extremely high electric bills.
+Once the temperature sinks too low, it’s near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
+This means you might end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.

 How to achieve maximum efficiency with your heat pump

-In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a wonderful alternative for specific northern areas, but additional land must be available in order to install the required piping for a geothermal system.
+In many areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a fantastic alternative for particular northern climates, but extra land must be available in order to install the correct piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up purchasing a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.